Our Team

 Tanya Brownrigg

 Tanya Brownrigg is a seasoned leader with over 18 years of experience in community service, advocacy, and service management.
 Throughout her career, Tanya has demonstrated a deep commitment to advancing social justice and supporting underserved populations.
-She has held various leadership roles, including Senior Vice President of Operations, Strategic Planning, Director of Admissions, and Customer Care, consistently driving organizational success while prioritizing community impact.
+She has held various executive and leadership roles, including Senior Vice President of Operations, Strategic Planning, Director of Admissions, and Customer Care, consistently driving organizational success while prioritizing meaningful community impact.

 Crisis Line Manager